Simple clothing for a rustic camp

 - Campers may be required to wear masks in case of exposure to illness.
 Please pack 3-4 masks - whatever type is comfortable for your child.
 Eden Village will provide additional surgical masks if necessary.

 - 1 pair of Sneakers or sturdy shoes (can get dirty + wet)

-- 1 pair of Sandals with back strap for shower/pool/lake (like Crocs)--
+- 1 pair of Sandals with back strap for the lake and pool.

 - 1 pair of Hiking shoes (if already broken in; otherwise sneakers are fine)

 - 1 pair of shower shoes, if desired (these may be flip-flops, slides, or crocs)